 - 2023 drew to a close with continued intense fighting across vast swathes of the country, record displacement, and pervasive protection threats facing the civilian population. - The escalation in fighting since the end of October 2023 has persisted for more than two months and is the largest in scale and most extensive geographically since early 2021. - At the end of 2023, more than 2.6 million people were estimated to be displaced nationwide, with an estimated 628,000 people forced to flee since the intensification of fighting at the end of October. - Humanitarians continue to face heavy access constraints and bureaucratic impediment.
-More than 142 aid worker arrests and detentions by parties to the were self-reported by humanitarian organizations between January and November 2023. - Advocacy continues for expanded access to conflict especially in areas where bureaucratic impediments have accelerated since the conflict escalation at the end of October. - Humanitarians have stayed and delivered in 2023, reaching at least 2.5 million people with assistance in the first 9 months of the year and expecting to have assisted 3.1 million people by year's end. - However, this reach is not as deep or sustained as planned due to gross underfunding of the response, leaving significant unmet needs that are flowing into - The 2023 Myanmar Humanitarian Response Plan received just 32 per cent of requested funding in 2023, leaving a \$600 million funding gap.
-The 2024 Humanitarian Needs and Response Plan has been published identifying a record 18.6 million people in need, up from 17.6 million in 2023.
+More than 142 aid worker arrests and detentions by parties to the were self-reported by humanitarian organizations between January and November 2023. - Advocacy continues for expanded access to conflict especially in areas where bureaucratic impediments have accelerated since the conflict escalation at the end of October. - Humanitarians have stayed and delivered in 2023, reaching at least 2.5 million people with assistance in the first 9 months of the year and expecting to have assisted 3.1 million people by year's end. - However, this reach is not as deep or sustained as planned due to gross underfunding of the response, leaving significant unmet needs that are flowing into - leaving a \$600 million funding gap. - 250K 150 km 100K The 2023 Myanmar Humanitarian Response Plan received just 32 per cent of requested funding in 2023, The 2024 Humanitarian Needs and Response Plan has been published identifying a record 18.6 million people in need, up from 17.6 million in 2023.
 The Plan prioritizes 5.3 million people for urgent assistance in 2024 for which \$994 million is required.
 The Myanmar translation of the 2024 HNRP executive summary can be found here.
+Nearly three years since the military takeover, the crisis in Myanmar risks becoming a forgotten emergency.
+The situation demands immediate and sustained international attention in 2024 to raise the funds required to alleviate suffering and save lives.

-KEY FIGURES
+KEY FIGURES\